 These tests can cover websites, customised and mobile apps, as well as apps such as SharePoint, Intranet and Exchange.

 External Penetration Testing

 This test is a simulation of a hack against your business from outside of your network.
 There are 3 methodologies that can be applied;

-- Black Box – client provides no information.
+- Blind – client provides no information.

 The test is designed to identify weakness and vulnerabilities that could be exploited to gain unauthorised access to your systems, assets and data.
 This test is often referred to a Network Penetration Test.